MFlisar/StorageManager/README.md

 ## Overview - Main functions of this library

+* General
+ * this library handles `Files` on the primary storage and `DocumentFile` on local secondary storages
 * Permissions
  * handle permissions for secondary storages - this library offers you the functions to gain, persist and check permissions that may be necessary for reading and modifying files
 * Files